 Little Italy in Chicago isn’t as big and bustling as Boston’s or Philadelphia’s.
 But for Italian American food enthusiasts, there are some gems.
 The roast beef sandwich at Conte di Savoia is one of the best I’ve eaten.
 Just ask for oil and vinegar on the sandwich instead of mayonnaise.
 Good sandwiches don’t need cheap condiments.

-Good hotels in Chicago can be sold out well in advance during busy periods.
+Great hotels in Chicago can be sold out well in advance during busy periods.
 Consider booking a quality hotel as soon as you know your dates of travel, especially when there is a free cancellation policy.

 The Palmer House Hilton is one of the most beautiful and historic hotels in Chicago.
 It’s been continuously running since 1873, making it one of the oldest hotels in the United States.
 The lobby is extremely grand and feels like you’ve stepped inside the finest hotel in Paris or London.
 Located in Chicago’s theater and financial district, the Palmer House Hilton is just a block away from Millennium Park and the Art Institute of Chicago.
 There’s multiple on-site dining options, a modern business center and spa services.